All Public Use Policies

 The following uses are prohibited:

 - 4.Rent.
-The LESSEE shall pay to the OWNER $ ___.00 (_______ dollars and zero cents) for each calendar year or portion thereof that this Lease is in effect, payable in full for the full term at the time of Lease execution.
-LESSEE may, at the sole discretion of the OWNER’s land superintendent, make such payment in kind rather than in cash.
+The LESSEE shall pay to the LESSOR the sum of $ ___.00 (_______ dollars and zero cents) for each calendar year or portion thereof that this Lease is in effect, payable in full at the commencement of each Lease Term.
+LESSEE may, at the sole discretion of the LESSOR’s land superintendent, make such payment in kind rather than in cash.

-No other activity, including but not limited to retail activity, shall be permitted on the Leasehold without the express written consent of the OWNER.
+No other activity, including but not limited to retail activity, shall be permitted on the Leasehold without the express written consent of the LESSOR.

-The LESSEE shall not be liable for damages incurred by OWNER in connection with or arising out of use by OWNER or its guests or invitees of such paths on the Premises unless such damage is caused by LESSEE’s omission, fault, neglect or other misconduct.
-Conversely, the OWNER shall not be liable for damages incurred by the LESSEE in connection with or arising out of use of paths located on the Premises including, but not limited to, harm to livestock and crops.
+The LESSEE shall not be liable for damages incurred by LESSOR in connection with or arising out of use by LESSOR or its guests or invitees of such paths on the Premises unless such damage is caused by LESSEE’s omission, fault, neglect or other misconduct.
+Conversely, the LESSOR shall not be liable for damages incurred by the LESSEE in connection with or arising out of use of paths located on the Premises including, but not limited to, harm to livestock and crops.

 8.Annual Review.
-On December 1,______, and on each consecutive December 1 during the term hereof, the OWNER shall conduct a review of the LESSEE’s use of the Leasehold as permitted under the terms of this Lease, to determine whether the public interest is served by this Lease, and whether the LESSEE’s use of the Leasehold under the terms of this Lease is compatible with the goals and objectives of the OWNER (each, an “Annual Review”).
-If, as the result of any Annual Review, the OWNER determines, in its sole discretion, that the public interest is not served by the LESSEE’s use of the Leasehold under the terms of this Lease, or that the LESSEE’s use of the Leasehold is not compatible with the goals and objectives of the OWNER, then the OWNER may unilaterally terminate this Lease, upon thirty (30) days’ written notice to the LESSEE.
+On December 1,______, and on each consecutive December 1 during the term hereof, the LESSOR shall conduct a review of the LESSEE’s use of the Leasehold as permitted under the terms of this Lease, to determine whether the public interest is served by this Lease, and whether the LESSEE’s use of the Leasehold under the terms of this Lease is compatible with the goals and objectives of the LESSOR (each, an “Annual Review”).
+If, as the result of any Annual Review, the LESSOR determines, in its sole discretion, that the public interest is not served by the LESSEE’s use of the Leasehold under the terms of this Lease, or that the LESSEE’s use of the Leasehold is not compatible with the goals and objectives of the LESSOR, then the LESSOR may unilaterally terminate this Lease, upon thirty (30) days’ written notice to the LESSEE.

-If OWNER has been satisfied with LESSEE’s performance under this Lease during this period and if OWNER and LESSEE so desire, OWNER shall renew this Lease, under the same terms and conditions, for a period from ___________ to ___________ .
-Such renewal shall be memorialized in writing by OWNER, with LESSEE to sign the renewal in acknowledgment of same.
+If, however, LESSOR has been satisfied with LESSEE’s performance under this Lease during this period and if LESSEE so desires, LESSOR shall renew this Lease, under the same terms and conditions, for a period from ___________ to ___________ .
+Such renewal shall be memorialized in writing by LESSOR, with LESSEE to timely sign the renewal in acknowledgement of same.

 9.Maintenance of the Leasehold.
 The LESSEE agrees to maintain the Leasehold in a condition which is in accordance with sound agricultural, soil conservation and soil enhancement techniques and which will facilitate or allow for further agricultural use.
 Care and preparation of the Leasehold for the intended agricultural use shall be the sole responsibility of the LESSEE.